citrix/citrix-daas-rest-go/citrixorchestration/docs/ImageVersionCatalogResponseModel.md

 HasCatalogName returns a boolean if a field has been set.

+### SetCatalogNameNil

+`func (o *ImageVersionCatalogResponseModel) SetCatalogNameNil(b bool)`

+ SetCatalogNameNil sets the value for CatalogName to be an explicit nil

+### UnsetCatalogName
+`func (o *ImageVersionCatalogResponseModel) UnsetCatalogName()`

+UnsetCatalogName ensures that no value is present for CatalogName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)